What happens to my IT account after I leave?

 When you complete your course(s), you can continue to access IT facilities provided by Digital Technology Services for approximately 3 months.

-After this, your usercode will be disabled.
-You will still be able to access some services, including My Student Record, email (via http://mail.my.shu.ac.uk/), and library facilities as an external borrower.
+After this, your usercode will be disabled and you will no longer be able to access your Homespace.
+You will still be able to access some services, including My Student Record (which you will need to book Graduation tickets), email (via http://mail.my.shu.ac.uk/), and library facilities as an external borrower.

 If you're finishing a Master's dissertation, your usercode will not be disabled until you have submitted your work and it has been assessed.